 Stop 2—Haslam Business Building

-Continue walking down Volunteer Boulevard to the Haslam Business Building, home to the Haslam College of Business, which houses nationally ranked programs in supply chain management and accounting as well as the Masters Investment Learning Center (MILC).
+Continue walking down Volunteer Boulevard to the Haslam Business Building, home to the Haslam College of Business.
+Haslam is home to three nationally-ranked programs, as well as the state-of-the-art Masters Investment Learning Center (MILC).

 Proceed down Volunteer Boulevard.
-At the corner of Peyton Manning Pass and Volunteer Boulevard is the College of Nursing.
-The nursing program is competitive and rigorous, offering direct admission to freshmen.
-Nursing graduates consistently exceed state and national averages with NCLEX licensure exam pass rates.
+At the corner of Peyton Manning Pass and Volunteer Boulevard is the College of Nursing, which is currently under construction.
+The nursing program is competitive and rigorous, offering direct admission to first-year students.

 Stop 3—The Torchbearer